sauravhathi/OTP-Service-Frontend-Assignment/README.md

 Create a single-page application for the OTP Service using React.js or Next.js.
 The application should allow users to both generate and verify one-time passwords (OTPs) via email.

-Users can choose the OTP type (numeric, alphanumeric, or alphabet-based) and provide additional details such as the organization name and email subject.
+Users can choose the OTP type (numeric, alphanumeric, or alphabet) and provide additional details such as the organization name and email subject.
 The service will then send an email containing the OTP to the user's email address.

 **Last Date of Submission:** 11:59 PM IST, 14th November 2023